Doc077/melonly-php/README.md

 ### Useful Melonly Console Commands

 Melonly ships with Melon CLI - terminal mode client for developers.
-It includes many commands useful during development.
-Below You can test some of them:
+It includes many useful commands during development.
+Using them you can quickly generate controllers, models or even custom commands.
+You can test some of them:

 ```shell
 # Display information about framework version